NJ (908) 688-5577

 Thickened toenails that turn a yellow color can indicate that a toenail fungus has developed.
 Additional symptoms can include brittle nails, and in severe cases, the nail may turn black, and fall off.
 The fungus that causes this type of infection lives and thrives in warm and moist places, and is considered to be contagious.
 These can include public swimming pools, locker rooms, shower room floors, and surrounding areas.
 Additionally, wearing shoes and socks that are wet may significantly contribute to the onset of toenail fungus.
 An effective preventive technique is to wear appropriate shoes while in these areas, and it can help to wear shoes and socks that remain dry.
 If you have signs of a toenail fungus developing, it is suggested that you seek the counsel of a podiatrist who can offer you the right treatments for you.

 If left untreated, toenail fungus may spread to other toenails, skin, or even fingernails.
 If you suspect you have toenail fungus it is important to seek treatment right away.
-For more information about treatment, contact one of our podiatrists of Advanced Podiatry.
+For more information about treatment, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Symptoms